ConfederacyOfGaia/Gaia/magic-items.md

 ##### Attunement Bonus

-When you hit with an attack using this axe, the target takes an extra 1d6 cold damage.
+When you hit with an attack using this axe, the target takes additional cold damage, per the Additional Damage column on the Evolving Items table.
 In addition, while you hold the axe, you have resistance to fire damage.

 After throwing the Leviathan Axe, you can recall it into your hand as a bonus action.